 How to Effectively Prepare for the Spring Planting Season

 Coming off the heels of winter, the spring planting season presents various hurdles that producers must overcome in order to be as successful as possible.
 While these factors can cause frustration and potentially lead to unwanted downtime, most farmers know that they come with the territory and cannot be avoided.
 This includes:

 While a bit of rain and moisture is great for crops as they grow, too much water prior to or during the spring planting season can create various problems.
 First off, extremely wet soil can cause tractors to get stuck as they roll through the field.
 This can lead to soil compaction, which can close off the paths that water flows through to reach the roots of the crop.
 And while some farmers may see tilling as an immediate solution to this problem, trying this on water-soaked soil can actually make the compaction worse.
 Because of this, it is recommended that producers delay deep tillage until after the harvesting period.

 This past winter has not fallen short in regard to snowfall and cold weather.
 And while some may only consider the short-term impact here (i.e., snow removal), farmers are fully aware of how these factors can affect their work for months to come.
-Varying temperatures as we make our way out of winter and into spring can lead to uneven growing and crop emergence and can even cause a delay in the planting season.
+Varying temperatures as we make our way out of winter and into spring can lead to uneven growing and crop emergence and can even cause a delay in the spring planting season.
 This is due to the fact that even if the top of the soil appears to be ready for seeding, the lower layers could still be frozen at, what should be, the time of planting.

 Choosing the Right Crops for the Region